isl-org/Open3D-ML/README.md

 ### Visualize a pointcloud with labels

-## Training
+## Usage
 ### Command line
 Train a network by specifying the names of dataset, model, and pipeline (SemanticSegmentation by default).
-Either a path to the dataset or a config file of the dataset is needed in this case,
+In order to construct a dataset instance, either a path to the dataset or a config file of is needed,

 ```shell
 # Initialize a dataset using its path